by VIN, Year, Make, Model by License Plate

 2183 2005 Dodge Neon (5.0★)

-Final Verdict: Is the 2005 Dodge Neon a Good Sedan?
+Final Verdict: Is the 2005 Dodge Neon a Good Vehicle?

 The 2005 Dodge Neon is an affordable option for budget-conscious buyers looking for a simple and practical compact car.
 It's ideal for first-time car owners or those needing a cheap commuter vehicle.
 However, it's only worth buying in good condition, with a clean maintenance history and minimal rust.
 Avoid examples with automatic transmission problems or significant engine issues.